Louise Hollandine of the Palatinate: Conversion

 For unknown reasons and to the dismay of her Protestant family, in December 1657 Louise fled to France with the assistance of her aunt by marriage Henrietta Maria of France and converted to the Roman Catholic faith.
 On 25 March 1659 she became a novice and on 19 September 1660 a nun in the Cistercian Maubuisson Abbey.
 With the support of King Louis XIV, she became Abbess of Maubuisson in August 1664.
 Her mother Elizabeth Stuart attempted to have Louise arrested and returned, and her conversion created lifelong animosity.
 Louise Hollandine was the only child to be left out of Elizabeth Stuart's will.
-Her brother Edward supported her conversion, as he had converted to Catholicism and lived in France as well.
+Her brother Edward supported her conversion, as he had converted to Catholicism and lived in France, and had sent his daughters to be educated at the same abbey.

 Painting

 Louise Hollandine was a talented portrait painter and graphic artist, a talent that she shared with her brother, Prince Rupert.
 She was student of Gerard van Honthorst and painted so ably in his style that some of her works were attributed to him.

 As abbess, she continued painting and used her abbey's wealth and her family's lineage to make charitable donations to English Benedictine nuns, including a Madonna and Child painting she created in 1691, which was hung in the Lady Chapel.

 As a painter, the princess is considered an "amateur".
 The portraits she painted are often in the Baroque style of Honthorst, but there are exceptions, which were likely not commissioned.
 Her works were generally kept within her family, and some can now be found in German museums.